colorenz/CIS-for-macOS-BigSur-Intel-M1/README.md

 # CIS for macOS Big Sur - Script and Configuration Profile Remediation
 ## INFO:

+##UPDATED TO SUCCESSFULLY REMEDIATE CIS FOR BIG SUR (BOTH INTEL AND M1 CONFIGS) - Please notify of any issues :)

 Refers to document CIS_Apple_OSX_11.0_Benchmark_v1.1.0.pdf, available at https://benchmarks.cisecurity.org

 ## USAGE: